kaiachain/kaia/kaiax/valset/README.md

 In "SelectWeightedRandomProposer", a proposer list is pre-generated every proposer interval block.
 A single validator can appear multiple times in the list.
 Higher the staking amount more frequently the validator appears in the list.
 The list is randomized using a deterministic PRNG.

+Note that the removevalidator vote removes validators from the proposer list.
+The purpose is not to give the removed validator a chance to be selected as a proposer.

 **proposer list generation**

 Given "proposer update block" in which all the information below (qualified validators, staking info, block hash) is based on,